Dilliraj-S/laravel-posts-assessment/README.md

-Laravel Practical Assessment
+Laravel Posts Application
 Overview

-This project is a small Laravel application built as part of a practical assessment to demonstrate real-world Laravel development skills.
+This project is a small Laravel application built as part of a practical assessment to demonstrate real-world Laravel fundamentals, code structure, authorization, validation, and clean development practices.

-The focus of this assessment is on Laravel fundamentals, clean code structure, validation, authorization, and best practices, rather than UI design.
+The application allows authenticated users to manage posts while enforcing proper access control so users can only modify their own content.
+UI styling is intentionally kept minimal to focus on backend logic and Laravel best practices.

 Features
-Authentication

-User registration and login implemented using Laravel Breeze

-Authentication middleware protects all post-related actions

-Posts Module
+User authentication (registration, login, logout)

 Authenticated users can: